 - in the likelihood to buy model (see next step on how to build Aggregated events)

-- then in the model you'd like to use these aggregation, in the Overview tab, click on "Reload aggregations" to compute them on the dataset.
+- then in the Overview tab of model you'd like to use this aggregation, click on "Reload aggregations" to compute them on the dataset.

 Congratulations!
 You've created an aggregation ;)